smrhoades/CSPB-3308-Team-6/Team6_Lab3_TeamPointing.md

 Acceptance Criteria
 Given	: 	I have made an order previously and I am on order page When 	: 	I click 'cancel order button'
-Then 	: 	The item is nnot shipped and the money is refunded.
+Then 	: 	The item is not shipped and the money is refunded.
 ____________________________________________________________________________

 ```